 reaching a different state of being.

 Chloe’s musical endeavours collide with her “artivist” spirit and pursuit to connect across boundaries through her work as a teaching artist.
 She is dedicated to curating music education and performance in communities close to home and abroad.
-She enjoys fostering musical education through her work as a teaching artist in residencies with the Festival of the Sound’s Music Scores Outreach program in Parry Sound, Ontario as well as in masterclasses and music festivals for young musicians in the north.
+She enjoys fostering musical education as a teaching artist in residencies with the Festival of the Sound’s Music Scores Outreach program in Parry Sound, Ontario as well as in masterclasses and music festivals for young musicians in the north.
 In her quest to serve the communities around her, Chloe found an incredible artistic partner in Xenia Concerts, an organization committed to curating Adaptive Concerts designed to be family-friendly events that embrace neurodiversity and disability.

 Chloe’s musical journey began with ballet, disney and musical theatre, but the piano, and its vast possibilities, captivated her at age 10 and has become her lifelong companion.
 The endless opportunities to learn and explore through the world of music drive her to continue on her artistic path.